-MPPS-600 History and Foundations of Community Development 3 Credits In this course, community development is understood as a dynamic and comprehensive process that has social, political, economic, and ecological dimensions.
-The course underpins principles of community organizing and development; specifically the knowledge, skill, and value base underpinning community organizing, planning, development, and change, including policy change.
-The course explores various models of community development in relation to goals, processes, and outcomes.
-This course is designed to provide a broad overview of these dimensions using a social determinants of health perspective.
-The implications of the social determinants of health on different populations are examined as well as the various contexts in which these four dimensions either impede or promote the health of communities, groups, and individuals.
-The course also promotes an analysis of the student's social location in relation to his or her role within changemaking processes.
-In addition, students will examine various and current sociopolitical and socioeconomic realities existing in Canada, while examining the meaning and implications of positioning themselves within a change-making process.
-The meaning of intervention for a community practitioner and various models of intervention will be explored, as relevant in social, organizational, community, group, and individual contexts.
+MPPA-600 Foundations of Community Development 3 Credits (Vancouver Campus)

-MPPS-610 Advocacy Strategy and Tactics for Social Change 3 Credits All progress involves change, and understanding the dynamics and implications of change on individuals, groups, communities, and institutions is critical in developing efficacious change plans.
-This course explores theories of change as a means of preparing students to lead change processes.
-It also examines the activities, challenges, and ethics of change management as they relate to organizations and institutional systems, work/task groups and individuals and the role of the leader/consultant in these processes.
-In this course, students will learn about these strategies and tactics and how they may be used in today's political and social systems.
-Students will be encouraged to examine how advocacy groups, delivery systems, and community organizations can work with all levels of government to address issues of social change.
-The course will also explore ways in which the involvement of community members can lead to the construction of socially just policies and services that impact marginalized individuals and groups.
+In this course, community development is understood as a dynamic and comprehensive process that has social, political, economic, and ecological dimensions.
+The course explores principles of community organizing and development; specifically, the knowledge, skill, and value base underpinning community organizing, planning, development, and change.
+It includes consideration of systems and structures impacting community well-being and current debates relevant to policy interventions in these systems and structures.
+Various models of community development are shared in relation to their goals, processes, and outcomes.
+The course also promotes an analysis of students' social location in relation to their role within change-making processes.

-MPPS-620
+MPPA-610 Advocacy Strategy and Tactics for Social Change 3 Credits (Vancouver Campus)

-Professional Practicum and Capstone Project
+This course explores theories of change and impactful social movements as a means of preparing students to lead change processes.
+It examines the activities, contexts, challenges, and ethics of community-based social change as they relate to organizations and institutional systems, work/task groups, and individuals and the role of community leaders in these processes.
+The course focuses on strategies and tactics to impact policy-level change and how they may be used to create social equity in today's political and social systems.
+Students will be encouraged to examine how advocacy groups, delivery systems, and community organization can work with all orders of government to address issues of social change.
+The course will also explore ways in which the involvement of community members can lead to the construction of socially just policies and services that impact on marginalized individuals and groups.

-3 Credits
+MPPA-620 Professional Practicum and Capstone Project 3 Credits (Vancouver Campus) 3 Credits